 Parks and Playgrounds

-12. Riverside Park's Boat Basin Cafe is a great outdoor dining spot for families.
+10. Riverside Park's Boat Basin Cafe is a great outdoor dining spot for families.
 It's also fun to look at the houseboats docked at the Boat Basin—yes, there are people in NYC who actually live on houseboats!

 Activities and Places to Play

 22. We were very excited when the first Michaels opened in NYC.
-It's Mecca for crafters on the Upper West Side.
+It's a mecca for crafters on the Upper West Side.
 You can find just about anything you need for any art project, plus there are free or inexpensive workshops and birthday party packages.
 Visit the website before you go to download current coupons.

 24. Broadway in the 70s and 80s is chock-full of coin-operated rides.
 Yes, most of them are in terrible condition: the paint is chipping and sometimes pigeons have used them as a dumping ground.
 But break out your wipes and a couple of quarters, and a quick ride will put a smile on any young kid's face.
-Raven says that she and her daughter turn this into a kind of scavenger hunt to see who can spot more rides as they stroll.

 Did we miss one of your favorite UWS spots or attractions?
 Share your knowledge in the comments below.